-Students are expected to abide by UNMC Safety, Security, and Compliance Policies.
-In addition, students must abide by Division policies related to equipment use, and policies specific to fieldwork and capstone placement.
+Students are expected to abide by UNMC Safety, Security, and Compliance Policies, and by Division policies related to equipment use, and policies specific to fieldwork and capstone placement.
 The safe practice of Occupational therapy is required in all educational and professional settings.
 Safe practice entails minimizing risk to patients, self, and others.